omobosteven/geojsonfeatures/README.md

 ### Improvements that can be made
 - Add a `scroll to top` button when scrolling through the dataset
-- Find a way to properly test the dataset render inside the `ViewportList` component
+- Find a way to properly test the dataset render inside the `ViewportList` component.
+Currently, only one item is rendered in the `ViewportList` component during testing.